iamdeterminedd/iamdeterminedd/README.md

 #### About me

 In the early years of my career, I started as an Android Developer, comfortably working with Java.

 Due to my eagerness to grow, I left my comfort zone to embrace new challenges.

 As I explored unfamiliar realms of software development, I found new tools to add to my belt, such as Python and Javascript.

 As my curiosity and passion grew, I continued to gain knowledge and experience with every project I undertook, finding new things to learn and lessons from my previous mistakes.

-Besides coding, I love reading personal development books, bonding with my three dogs and three cats at home, watching anime, and unwinding through immersive video games.
+Besides coding, I love reading personal development books, jamming to the beat of music, bonding with my three dogs and three cats at home, watching anime, and even watching kdrama.
+Lastly, I enjoy unwinding through immersive video games. :)

 ---